bajracha71/CodingChallenges/CrackingCodingInterview/README.md

 3.1 Describe how you could use a single array to implement three stacks (TODO)

 3.2 How would you design a stack which, in addition to push and pop, also has a function min which returns the minimum element?
 Push, pop and min should all operate in O(1) time.

+3.3 SetOfStacks ( TODO )

+3.4 Tower of Hanoi: Write a program to move the disks from the first tower to the last using Stacks.
+(TODO)

+3.5 Implement a MyQueue class which implements a queue using two stacks.

+3.6 Write a program to sort a stack in ascending order (with biggest item on top).
+You may use at most one additional stack to hold items, but you may not copy the elements into any other data structure (such as an array).
+The stack supports push, pop, peek and isEmtpy operations.